norbert-acedanski/automated-posting-of-sales-offers/README.md

 - add method, that checks the colors of the item
 - add method, that checks the package size of the item
 - add method, that checks the category of the item (later if the list of categories is stored)
-- add coloring of the output properties of properties
 - add method, that reads login and password for each site
 - add basic login and logout method for each site
 - add login and logout tests